-NOTE 1 A small error may be introduced by this procedure due to interference caused by the reflecting plane, but this can be ignored.
+NOTE 2 A small error might be introduced by this procedure due to interference caused by the reflecting plane, but this can be ignored.

-NOTE 2 Although air absorption plays an important role in the high-frequency range, its effect is relatively small for a measurement radius of less than 2 m in a free field over a reflecting plane.
+NOTE 3 Although air absorption plays an important role in the high-frequency range, its effect is relatively small for a measurement radius of less than 2 m in a free field over a reflecting plane.

-8.2 Meteorological conditions
+9.2 Meteorological conditions